SORMAS-Foundation/SORMAS-Docker/Documents/Database.md

 #### Database

 The `postgres` container is set up with the `SORMAS_POSTGRES_PASSWORD` from the `.env` file.
-The `sormas` DB and `sormas_audit` DB are created and initialized.
+The `sormas` DB is created and initialized.
 The `sormas` user gets created.

-Additionally the `postgres`container listens on localhost port 5432.
+Additionally, the `postgres`container listens on localhost port 5432.
 This can be used to access the `sormas` database e.g. for creating local DB dumps.

-Database files for `sormas` and `sormas_audit` are held on the host in a local folder.
+Database files for `sormas` are held on the host in a local folder.

 ```yaml
 services: